MeherBenSalem/Motp/README.md

 - **Forge**
 - **NeoForge**

-*Ensure you have one of these mod loaders installed before adding Ascendant Mobs to your game.*
+*Ensure you have one of these mod loaders installed before adding MOTP to your game.*

 ---